Tanmayakaranth/tanmayakaranth.github.io/README.md

 ### Causal Impact of Green Transport Policies on Urban Pollution

 `Python` `Pandas` `NumPy` `Statsmodels` `Causal Inference` `Interrupted Time Series` `OLS` `Time Series`
-- **Estimated the causal effect of Bengaluru's Majestic Metro interchange opening** using a quasi-experimental **Interrupted Time-Series (ITS)** framework across **1,461 daily observations (2016–2020)**.
+- **Estimated the causal effect of Bengaluru's Majestic Metro interchange opening** using a quasi-experimental **Interrupted Time-Series (ITS)** framework across **1,461 daily observations (2016–2019)**.
-- Built a multi-source data pipeline combining **CPCB, IMD, NASA POWER, vehicle-policy data, and Peenya Industrial Area as a regional control**, accounting for meteorological, industrial, and policy-related confounders.
+- Built a multi-source data pipeline combining **CPCB, IMD, NASA POWER, vehicle-policy data, and Peenya Industrial Area as a regional control**, accounting for meteorological, industrial, and policy confounders.
 - Modeled **PM₂.₅, PM₁₀, NO, NO₂, and CO** using segmented OLS to estimate **immediate level shifts and long-term trend changes**, with HC1 robust standard errors.
 - Found a significant sustained **CO decline of 0.0032 ppm/month (p=0.023)** and an estimated **~60% NO₂ reduction versus the projected non-intervention counterfactual**.
-- Identified a **PM₁₀ spike of +165.71 μg/m³ (p=0.026)** after intervention, while **PM₂.₅ showed no detectable localized effect**, highlighting the tradeoff between short-term construction-related pollution and longer-term transport-related effects.
+- Identified a **PM₁₀ spike of +165.71 μg/m³ (p=0.026)** after intervention, while **PM₂.₅ showed no detectable localized effect**, highlighting the tradeoff between short-term construction impacts and longer-term transport-related benefits.

 ---

 ### [AI Smart Recipe Chatbot — Multimodal AI Culinary Assistant](https://github.com/sreenidhe08/AI-Smart-Recipe-Chatbot.git)